We're here to help

 Legally, regulatory bodies like the CQC insist that all home care agencies who register with them have domiciliary care insurance.

 Besides that, having the right insurance puts your mind at ease.
-Our standard package provides cover for accusations of negligence and third-party damage and, if you’re found at fault, will compensate your employees if they get sick or injured.
+Our domiciliary care package provides cover for accusations of negligence and third-party accidental damage and, if you’re found at fault, will compensate your employees if they get sick or injured.

 As an agency supervisor or director, your own work is covered too, including the advice you give to your staff.